SendiventvsKnock

 // Less powerful, but simpler mental model

-The question: do you need Knock's workflow power, or is event → notification sufficient?
+The question: do you need Knock's workflow power, or is sequence → notification sufficient?

 Don't need workflow orchestration?
-Create a free account and try the simpler model: emit events, we deliver notifications.
+Create a free account and try the simpler model: trigger sequences, we deliver notifications.
 No workflow designer required.

 Readytosimplifyyournotifications?